-- (5) Connect the connectors and tubes to the base connector plate (outside). - (6) Turn ON the Controller. - (7) Check if the Manipulator moves to points (poses) correctly.
+- (5) Connect the connectors and tubes to the base connector plate (outside). - (6) Turn ON the Controller. - (7) Check if the Manipulator moves to points (pose) correctly.

-To do so, select 2 points (poses) or more from the registered points (poses) and move the Manipulator to the points (poses).
+To do so, select 2 points (pose) or more from the registered points (pose) and move the Manipulator to the points (pose).

-(8) If the Manipulator does not move to the points (poses) correctly, perform the calibration of all joints and axes.
+(8) If the Manipulator does not move to the points (pose) correctly, perform the calibration of all joints and axes.